-22 VAC 40-72-450.
-Personal care services and general supervision and care.
-A. The facility shall assume general responsibility for the health, safety and well-being of the residents.

-B. Care provision and service delivery shall be resident-centered to the maximum extent possible, and include:

-1. Resident participation in decisions regarding the care and services provided to him; and

-2. Personalization of care and services tailored to the resident's circumstances and preferences.

-C. Care shall be furnished in a way that fosters the independence of each resident and enables him to fulfill his potential.
+- 22 VAC 40-72-450.
+Personal care services and general supervision and care. - A. The facility shall assume general responsibility for the health, safety and well-being of the residents. - B. Care provision and service delivery shall be resident-centered to the maximum extent possible, and include: - Resident participation in decisions regarding the care and services provided to him; and - Personalization of care and services tailored to the resident's circumstances and preferences. - C. Care shall be furnished in a way that fosters the independence of each resident and enables him to fulfill his potential.

-D. The facility shall provide supervision of resident schedules, care and activities, including attention to specialized needs, such as prevention of falls and wandering off the premises.

-E. The facility shall regularly observe each resident for changes in physical, mental, emotional and social functioning.

-1. Any notable change in a resident's condition or functioning, including illness, injury, or altered behavior and action taken shall be documented in the resident's record.

-2. The facility shall provide appropriate assistance when observation reveals unmet needs.

-F. Employees shall promptly respond to resident needs as reasonable to the circumstances.

-G. The facility shall notify the next of kin, legal representative, designated contact person, and any responsible social agency, as appropriate, of any incident of a resident falling or wandering from the premises, whether or not it results in injury.
+- D. The facility shall provide supervision of resident schedules, care and activities, including attention to specialized needs, such as prevention of falls and wandering off the premises. - E. The facility shall regularly observe each resident for changes in physical, mental, emotional and social functioning. - 1.
+Any notable change in a resident's condition or functioning, including illness, injury, or altered behavior and action taken shall be documented in the resident's record. - 2.
+The facility shall provide appropriate assistance when observation reveals unmet needs. - F. [Employees Staff] shall promptly respond to resident needs as reasonable to the circumstances. - G. The facility shall notify the next of kin, legal representative, designated contact person, [and any or if applicable, any] responsible social agency[, as appropriate,] of any incident of a resident falling or wandering from the premises, whether or not it results in injury.
 This notification shall occur as soon as possible but at least within 24 hours from the time of initial discovery or knowledge of the incident.
-The resident's record shall include documentation of the notification, including date, time, caller, and person notified.
-EXCEPTION: If the whereabouts of a resident are unknown and there is reason to be concerned about his safety, the facility shall immediately notify the appropriate law enforcement agency, the resident's next of kin, legal representative, designated contact person, and any responsible social agency, as appropriate.
+The resident's record shall include documentation of the notification, including date, time, caller, and person [or agency] notified.

+EXCEPTION: If the whereabouts of a resident are unknown and there is reason to be concerned about his safety, the facility shall immediately notify the appropriate lawenforcement agency[-.
+The facility shall also immediately notify] the resident's next of kin, legal representative, designated contact person, [and or if applicable,] any responsible social agency[, as appropriate].

-H. The facility shall provide care and services to each resident by employees who are able to communicate with the resident in a language the resident understands; or the facility shall make provisions for communications between employees and residents to ensure an accurate exchange of information.
+- H. The facility shall provide care and services to each resident by [employees staff] who are able to communicate with the resident in a language the resident understands; or the facility shall make provisions for communications between [employees staff] and residents to ensure an accurate exchange of information.

-I. The facility shall ensure that personal assistance and care are provided to each resident as necessary so that the needs of the resident are met, including but not limited to assistance or care with:
+- I. The facility shall ensure that personal assistance and care are provided to each resident as necessary so that the needs of the resident are met, including but not limited to assistance or care with:

-1. The activities of daily living:
+- 1. The activities of daily living:

-a. bathing (at least twice a week, but more often if needed or desired);
+- a.
+Bathing (at least twice a week, but more often if needed or desired);

-b. dressing;
+- b.
+Dressing;

-c. toileting;
+- c.
+Toileting;

-d. transferring;
+- d.
+Transferring;

-e. bowel control;
+- e.
+Bowel control;

-f. bladder control; and
+- f.
+Bladder control; and

-g. eating/feeding.
+- g.
+Eating/feeding;

-2. The instrumental activities of daily living:
+- 2. The instrumental activities of daily living:

+- a.
+Meal preparation;

+- b.
+Housekeeping;

+- c.
+Laundry; and

+- d.
+Managing money;